orcas island 100M

 The closest hotel is the Rosario Resort, located just about 3 miles from the race start.
 There are other lodging choices available in Eastsound and various other places around the island including Doe Bay Resort.
 Check out the Chamber of Commerce website, Airbnb and VRBO for more options.

-There is camping in Moran State Park, in the Fall and winter it's usually limited to Midway and/or South End Campground which are about a mile mile or half-mile from the start/finish area, respectively.
+There is camping in Moran State Park, in the fall and winter it's usually limited to Midway and/or South End Campground which are close the start/finish area.
 Reservations can't be made in advance, it's first come/first serve at this time of year.

 No camping/overnight parking at the start/finish parking lot area.

-Camp Moran Lodging Now Available: make a reservation for one of the cabins or bed in the bunkhouses at the race start/finish area Camp Moran.
+Camp Moran Lodging Now Available: When you register for the race you can make a reservation for one of the cabins or bed in the bunkhouses at the race start/finish area Camp Moran.
+Or click here to reserve if you've already registered for the race or need to add additional lodging.

 The closest hotel is the Rosario Resort, located just about 3 miles from the race start.
 There are other lodging choices available in Eastsound and various other places around the island including Doe Bay Resort.
 Check out the Chamber of Commerce website, Airbnb and VRBO for more options.

-There is camping in Moran State Park, in the Fall and winter it's usually limited to Midway and/or South End Campground which are about a mile mile or half-mile from the start/finish area, respectively.
+There is camping in Moran State Park, in the fall and winter it's usually limited to Midway and/or South End Campground which are close the start/finish area.
 Reservations can't be made in advance, it's first come/first serve at this time of year.

 No camping/overnight parking at the start/finish parking lot area.